Sh0aib-Ja0allah/Sh0aib-Ja0allah/README.md

 - 🌱 I’m currently learning everything.
 - 👯 I’m looking to collaborate with other content creators.
 - 🥅 2023 Goals: Learn more about Front-end& Flutter mobile development.
-- Have a passion to be a Full-Stack Developer.
+- Have a passion to be a senior Full-Stack Developer.

 <br />
 <hr />